-Students will be able to pay participation costs in three installments.
+Self-funded students will be able to pay participation costs in three instalments.

 I cannot pay such participation costs, are scholarship grants available?

-Participation cost (covering “tuition fees” and insurance) should not, in any case discourage you from applying if you have the required academic background.
-Generous scholarships are available, that can finance the entire expenses related to joining CIMET programme during two years.
+Participation costs (covering “tuition fees” and insurance) should not, in any case discourage you from applying if you have the required academic background.
+Very generous scholarships are available.

-CIMET is managed by European public universities as a non-profit organization.
-Participation Costs reflect real costs occurred by delivering the Programme.
+COSI is managed by European public universities as a non-profit organization.
+Participation costs reflect real costs occurred by delivering the programme.
 Potential benefits are directly re-invested as student scholarships.

 What do I pay for?

-Participation costs that are charged to each student cover, for the entire duration of the CIMET programme, the costs related to:
+Participation costs that are charged to each student cover, for the entire duration of the COSI programme, the costs related to:

 - Registration, and notably, local tuitions fees in hosting university;

-- Full access to CIMET curriculum (courses, offer of master thesis, exams, thesis examinations);
+- Full access to COSI curriculum (courses, offer of master thesis in the industry, exams, thesis examinations);

-- Student’ affairs services including administrative counseling, degree delivery, support for banking, housing, and immigration affairs;
+- Student’ affairs services including administrative counselling, degree delivery, support for banking, housing, and immigration affairs;

 - Full access to any scientific courses offered by hosting universities;